pola-rs/polars-book/user_guide/src/dsl/folds.md

 ```

 The snippet above recursively applies the function `f(acc, x) -> acc` to an accumulator `acc` and a new column `x`.
-The function operations on columns at a time and can take advantage from cache efficiency and vectorization.
+The function operates on columns individually and can take advantage of cache efficiency and vectorization.

 ## Conditional